 "I greatly appreciate the opportunity to have had one-to-one chats with the staff about my son’s progression and the tapestry app is a fantastic insight into my child’s day to day development."

 I am delighted that so many of you are happy here at Wallsend St. Peter's.

-As a school we take all comments seriously, so please read the below our response to concerns/queries:
+As a school we take all comments seriously, so please read our responses to concerns/queries: